International Law and Human Rights Fellowship

 Each scholar will work with a designated Center faculty and staff to further our line of work, and support the design and implementation of the relevant projects, workshops, and other programming.

-• who are interested in working on their own academic research projects are encouraged to apply
+• who are interested in working on their own academic research projects are encouraged to apply,

-• will benefit from guidance and feedback from the Center’s faculty
+• will benefit from guidance and feedback from the Center’s faculty,

-• could earn academic credit, at the discretion of their supervisor through NYU’s Directed Research program or through enrollment in a course with a writing component taught by a Center’s faculty
+• could earn academic credit, at the discretion of their supervisor through NYU’s Directed Research program or through enrollment in a course with a writing component taught by a Center’s faculty,

-• will be encouraged to submit contributions to the annual Emerging Scholars Conference, a forum that provides students with the unique opportunity to receive detailed feedback from experts and peers in order to prepare work of publishable quality.
+• and will be encouraged to submit contributions to the annual Emerging Scholars Conference, a forum that provides students with the unique opportunity to receive detailed feedback from experts and peers in order to prepare work of publishable quality.

 Applicants must: